svylabs/stablebase/WHITEPAPER.md

 One of the important functions of reserve bank in traditional finance is price stability.
 This is achieved through multiple policy tools, the primary one being controlling interest rates.
 There are other lesser known policy tools- like Repo rate, Reserve Ratio, etc. These tools aid in contracting and expanding the supply of money in the economy.
 In the cryptocurrency world, the primary tool used to control money supply for stablecoin protocols are the interest rate and the collateral requirements(which is usually fixed for a given collateral).
 In this paper, we introduce StableBase, a novel stablecoin protocol based on CDP mechanism, that achieves price stability during different market conditions through two new policy tools, namely pre-paid **Shielding rate**, and user-set **Reserve Ratio** and how they play together to achieve price parity with the pegged currency and in the process enhancing the borrowing experience by offering flexibility and predictability for users.

+# Abstract

+One of the important functions of reserve bank in traditional finance is price stability.
+This is achieved through multiple policy tools, the primary one being controlling interest rates.
+There are other lesser known policy tools- like Repo rate, Reserve Ratio, etc. These tools aid in contracting and expanding the supply of money in the economy.
+In the cryptocurrency world, the primary tool used to control money supply for stablecoin protocols are the interest rate and the collateral requirements(which is usually fixed for a given collateral).
+In this paper, we introduce StableBase, a novel stablecoin protocol based on CDP mechanism, that achieves price stability during different market conditions through two new policy tools, namely pre-paid **Shielding rate**, and user-set **Reserve Ratio** and how they play together to achieve price parity with the pegged currency and in the process enhancing the borrowing experience by offering flexibility and predictability for users.

+# Abstract

+One of the important functions of reserve bank in traditional finance is price stability.
+This is achieved through multiple policy tools, the primary one being controlling interest rates.
+There are other lesser known policy tools- like Repo rate, Reserve Ratio, etc. These tools aid in contracting and expanding the supply of money in the economy.
+In the cryptocurrency world, the primary tool used to control money supply for stablecoin protocols are the interest rate and the collateral requirements(which is usually fixed for a given collateral).
+In this paper, we introduce StableBase, a novel stablecoin protocol based on CDP mechanism, that achieves price stability during different market conditions through two new policy tools, namely pre-paid **Shielding rate**, and user-set **Reserve Ratio** and how they play together to achieve price parity with the pegged currency and in the process enhancing the borrowing experience by offering flexibility and predictability for users.

+# Abstract

+One of the important functions of reserve bank in traditional finance is price stability.
+This is achieved through multiple policy tools, the primary one being controlling interest rates.
+There are other lesser known policy tools- like Repo rate, Reserve Ratio, etc. These tools aid in contracting and expanding the supply of money in the economy.
+In the cryptocurrency world, the primary tool used to control money supply for stablecoin protocols are the interest rate and the collateral requirements(which is usually fixed for a given collateral).
+In this paper, we introduce StableBase, a novel stablecoin protocol based on CDP mechanism, that achieves price stability during different market conditions through two new policy tools, namely pre-paid **Shielding rate**, and user-set **Reserve Ratio** and how they play together to achieve price parity with the pegged currency and in the process enhancing the borrowing experience by offering flexibility and predictability for users.

 # Introduction

 The stablecoin industry, now approaching its seventh year, has witnessed significant innovation since the launch of MakerDAO's SAI, and later DAI, which pioneered the Collateralized Debt Position (CDP) mechanism.
 Following MakerDAO, several stablecoins have entered the market, with notable examples like Curve USD and Liquity USD, particularly within the CDP protocol space.
 Traditionally, these protocols rely on interest rates, where borrowers incur payments similar to those in conventional finance.
 However, Liquity v1 was a notable exception, eliminating interest rates in favor of a one-time origination fee.
 Despite this innovation, Liquity v1 faced challenges in maintaining robust market adaptability, largely due to a weaker incentive structure.
 To address these shortcomings, Liquity is now developing a v2 model featuring user-defined interest rates, aligning market conditions with protocol stability by directing interest payments to stablecoin holders through Stability Pool.